Reduce Business Risk by Migrating your Legacy Software to Modern, Secure Platforms and Programming Languages

-Businesses drag their feet when mobilizing line of business apps via legacy software migration thinking it’s cheaper to maintain a codebase than to rewrite.
+Businesses drag their feet when mobilizing line of business #apps via legacy #software migration thinking it’s cheaper to maintain a codebase than to rewrite for #mobile.

 I get it.
 Migrating all those apps to mobile seems like eating the proverbial elephant.
 They cost a lot of money to build, the highly-skilled developers needed to rewrite the code are harder to find than ever, the code isn’t commented and there aren’t any docs.
 This often leads to IT decision makers putting off these projects, perhaps until it’s not their problem anymore.
 So why do it?